Sinarahimi/Chat-Pod/README.md

 # Chat-Pod
 A Chat helepr that works with Fanap's POD Chat service.

+All notable changes to this project will be documented [here](https://github.com/Sinarahimi/Chat-Pod/blob/develop/CHANGELOG.md).

 ### Prerequisites

 You need to Add this module to your project and after that set the `internet` permission in the manifest.